The Mellor Law Firm, APLC

 Construction Site Accidents

 Construction is the United States’ largest industry, and unfortunately, construction site accidents kill and injure thousands of workers each year.
-Despite legal and trade provisions in place to prevent construction accidents, one out of every ten construction workers suffer some kind of on the job injury, including:
+Despite legal and trade provisions in place to prevent construction accidents, one out of every ten construction workers suffers some kind of on-the-job injury, including:

 • Falls